India's Leading Tax Consultancy Firm

 Cost computation

-We calculate the additional employee cost as defined under the Section, excluding excluded items (employer PF/pension contributions, gratuity, leave encashment, terminal benefits) and net of disqualified payments.
+We calculate the additional employee cost as defined under the Section.

 iv.